-MYX II Fitness offers two packages, including the MYX II or the MYX II Plus.
+The MYX II is available in two packages: the MYX II and the MYX II Plus.

 The MYX II costs $1,399 and includes an exercise bike, touch-screen tablet, and heart rate monitor.

 The MYX II Plus includes all these features, as well as a stabilizing mat, 6-piece weight set, kettlebell, exercise mat, foam roller, and resistance band, for $1,599.

-Delivery and assembly is free, and financing is available for qualified customers.
+Delivery and assembly are free, and financing is available for qualified customers.

 Keep in mind that the BODi memberships is not included with either package.

-MYX II Fitness is more affordable than similar products, and it offers a wide variety of classes that go beyond cycling, especially with the new app upgrades.
+The MYX II bike is more affordable than similar products and offers a wide variety of classes that go beyond cycling, especially with the new app upgrades.
 The bike now offers live classes, which are an especially popular feature among competitor brands like Peloton and Echelon.

 The wide variety of workouts can be especially convenient for those who enjoy trying new things and experimenting with new workouts each day.

 Live classes are ideal for extroverts who enjoy connecting to a group, which may help provide encouragement, motivation, and accountability.
 Plus, there are plenty of on-demand classes available.

 Classes are also available in a range of difficulty levels, making it a good option for beginners and experienced athletes alike.

 Unlike other exercise bikes, the MYX II bike can be used with regular shoes and does not require you to purchase special cycling shoes, which often cost more than $100.

 Additionally, the MYX II can be a great way to add more physical activity to your routine.

-According to one review of 13 studies, indoor cycling may help improve your body composition and support healthy blood pressure and cholesterol levels (
+According to one review of 13 studies, indoor cycling may help improve body composition and support healthy blood pressure and cholesterol levels (

 Other research shows that regular physical activity can help prevent a variety of chronic health conditions, including heart disease, type 2 diabetes, and degenerative brain conditions like Alzheimer’s disease (

 Although the MYX II bike has some pretty impressive benefits, there are a few downsides to consider.